Code Kit v5.3 is out with smarter Sub-Agent model defaults, usage optimized for Claude Opus 4.7.

 • You want something safer than bypassPermissions for non-containerized development

-Do not use auto mode when:
+Do not use Auto Mode when:

 • You're making changes to production infrastructure (the classifier blocks these by default, and for good reason)